Welcome to the Nieh Lab

 It turns out that stingless bees can produce sounds while collecting a nectar-type reward.
 In the video below, we see the stingless bee, Melipona panamica collecting a rich sucrose solution from an artificial feeder while a microphone (white tube) records the different sounds made by the forager.
 It turns out that bees produce more of these sounds when the temperature decreases.
 The sounds are produced by bees buzzing their flight muscles, which need to achieve a certain minimum temperature for efficient flight.
 Thus, the sounds may be a byproduct of this muscle warming.

-Learn more about the study of Trophic Interactions and Animal Behavior at UCSD.
+Learn more about the study of Behavioral Ecology at UCSD.

 References